nbuechler/evgroio/README.md

-##evgroio - introspective learning tool for educational use
+##evgroio - introspective learning tool for educational use, no really, for learning!
 Please consider sharing this software as 'copylefted' as I would appreciate respecting this license: